 My clients are all unique but almost all have a common thread of feeling stuck.

-They’re not sure whether they should finally leave the job they have been complaining about for years or why they can’t stick to a New Years resolution.
-Maybe they can’t decide whether to buy property or move across the country.
+They’re not sure whether they should finally leave the job they have been complaining about for years, why they can’t stick to a New Years resolution, whether they should take the job and move across the country, or take the leap and launch the business idea they’ve been chewing on for years.
 Sometimes they’re not even quite sure what they want.

 I work with groups and organizations who understand that new types of leaders require a new type of coaching.
 The groups I speak to are curious about what coaching can offer, are sick of motivational speakers who don’t offer applications of their ideas, and actually want to support their people while driving business results.
 And the teams I consult with are serious about identifying what is and what’s not working from an operational, cultural, or inter-personal standpoint.